zorandim75 - Fotolia

 Once a way forward was mapped out, ADNOC decided to build its Panorama Digital Operations Centre, which brings all the information from across the company into one location.

-The centre has a 50-metre LDC screen with over 100 dashboards showing everything that ADNOC does.
+The centre has a 50-metre LCD screen with more than 100 dashboards showing everything that ADNOC does.
 At the centre, it looks at real-time data and carries out predictive maintenance and predictive analytics.
 It also deploys digital twin simulation to show people how digital can impact their roles.

 The centre, which took six months to build, keeps watch over the entire operation and is automated so it can respond quickly to incidents such as oil or gas leaks.